Nicke Kabamba

+Born in Brent, London, Kabamba started his career in non-League football.
+He started his career with Hayes & Yeading before subsequently moving to Uxbridge, A.F.C.
+Hayes, Burnham, Hemel Hempstead Town and Hampton & Richmond Borough.
+His form at Hampton & Richmond earned him a move to League Two club Portsmouth.
+At Portsmouth, Kabamba made six appearances and had loan spells with Colchester United and Aldershot Town.
+He left Portsmouth in 2018, signing for Havant & Waterlooville of the National League.
+Later that season, Kabamba had a successful loan spell with Hartlepool United and signed permanently for them in 2019.
+In January 2020, he signed for Scottish side Kilmarnock.
+After two seasons in Scotland, he signed for League Two club Northampton Town.
+After a loan move to Woking, he signed for Barnet in 2022.

 Club career

 Early career

 Kabamba was a sprinter when young, but opted to play football instead.
 He joined Uxbridge in 2011 after scoring 13 goals for Hayes & Yeading United's under-18 team.
 He impressed enough with the reserve squad to grant a debut on 22 November in a Southern League Cup 3–1 defeat at Northwood.

 Kabamba left Uxbridge in October 2013 and signed for A.F.C.
 Hayes.
 After a goalscoring debut against North Greenford United, he only scored one further goal for the club, in a 2–1 away loss against Potters Bar Town, before leaving in November.
 He subsequently moved to Burnham before the window break, and started to score in a regular basis.

 On 30 September 2014 Kabamba scored five goals in a game including a hat-trick in the opening 10 minutes as Burnham beat Bideford 5–1 in the Southern League.
 On 5 December 2014, he was loaned to Hemel Hempstead Town until the end of the season.